13hannes11/ics-proxy/README.md

 # ics-proxy

+You can find a running instance of this code on [ics-proxy.de](https://ics-proxy.de)

 ## Motivation

 This application was build because of my frustration with my Universities publishing of schedules.
 Schedules can be found on [TimeEdit](https://cloud.timeedit.net),